Indoor plants are a great way to add some life to your home, but they can also be a source of frustration when pests or diseases strike.

 They can also distort the growth of new leaves.
 Mealybugs are most often found on the stems and leaves of plants.

-They can also be found in the potting mix or on the soil’s surface.
+They can also be found in the potting mix or the soil’s surface.

 Mealybugs can reproduce quickly and infest an entire plant within weeks.

-If you think your indoor plant has mealybugs, the first step is to isolate the plant from other plants.
+If you think your indoor plant has mealybugs, the first step is to isolate the plant from other houseplants.

 This will prevent the mealybugs from spreading to other plants.